Kenneth G. Crawford: Career

-In 1924, fresh out of college, Crawford joined the United Press news wire service in Chicago, St. Louis, Cleveland, Lansing, Indianopolis, and Washington, DC.
+In 1924, fresh out of college, Crawford joined the United Press news wire service in Chicago, St. Louis, Cleveland, Lansing, Indianapolis, and Washington, DC.
 He moved to the Buffalo Times and then in 1933 returned to Washington with the New York Post.
 He also contributed to the Saturday Evening Post, The Nation, and The New Republic.

 In 1939, Crawford joined PM, a left-liberal newspaper.
 When Heywood Broun, founder of the American Newspaper Guild, died that year, he succeeded him as the guild's second president.

 In 1943, Crawford joined Newsweek and returned to Washington.
 On D-Day in 1944, he was the first journalist to land at Normandy on Utah Beach with the US 4th Infantry Division.
 In 1949, he became national affairs editor for the magazine.
 In 1954, he became Washington bureau chief.
 In 1961, he became Washington columnist after Philip L. Graham bought Newsweek for the Washington Post-Newsweek group.
 He retired from Newsweek in 1970.
 He continued to contribute signed pieces as late as 1976.